Floorp-Projects/Floorp/browser/components/search/docs/telemetry.rst

 Search probes relevant to front-end searches
 --------------------------------------------

+The following probes are all handled by `SearchSERPTelemetry.jsm and the associated parent/child actors`_.

 Definitions:

   * ``organic`` is a search that a user performs by visiting a search engine